Your cart

 20th century, Modern & contemporary fiction (post c 1945), Classic fiction (pre c 1945), Feminism & feminist theory

 A powerful, influential novel, praised by writers including Toni Morrison, James Baldwin and Maya Angelou.
-Long out of print, this lost classic is republished for a new generation.
+Long out of print, this lost classic is republished for a new generation, and now reissued as part of the VMC Green Spine launch.

-'A literary giant, and one of my absolute favourite writers' TAYARI JONES, author of AN AMERICAN MARRIAGE
+'A literary giant, and one of my absolute favourite writers' TAYARI JONES

 Read More Read Less